abhilashgd/Java8FunctionalUtilityClasses/README.md

             Finalize: is used to perform clean up processing just before the object is garbage collected.

+#25 Dynamic polymorphism?

+            Possible only with methods
+            Not Possible with instance variables

+            Parent reference = new childObject();

+ #26 Catagories of Design patterns

+          - Creational patterns
+          - Behavioural patterns
+          - structural patterns
+          - J2EE patterns

+          Why do we need design pattern?

+          As design patterns are well documented and understood by software architects, designers and developers, then their application within a specific solution will likewise be well understood

+          Patterns give a software developer an array of tried and tested solutions to common problems, thus reducing the technical risk to the project by not having to employ a new and untested design, thus saving time and effort during the implementation stage of the software development life cycle

+          They are language neutral and so can be applied to any language that supports object orientation

+          By using well understood and documented solutions, the final product will have a much higher degree of comprehension.
+If the solution is easier to comprehend, then by extension, it will also be easier to maintain

+#27 What is factory pattern?

+           In factory pattern, we dont expose creation logic to the client and refer the created object using a standard interface
+           It is also known as virtual constructor

+            Steps:
+            1. Create main class which calls factory class
+            2. factory class returns required class interface

+            Factory pattern

+            //INTERFACE SUPPORTING FACTORY
+            Interface Profession

+            //IMPLEMENTING CLASSES
+            Class Doctor implements Profession {}
+            Class Engineer implements Profession {}
+            Class Teacher implements Profession {}

+            //FACTORY CLASS
+            Class ProfessionFactory{

+            Public profession getProfession( Staying typeOfProfession){
+            if(typeOfProfession = "doctor") return new Doctor();
+            else if(typeOfProfession = "Engineer") return new engineer();
+            else if(typeOfProfession = "Teacher") return new Teacher();

+            }

+            }
+            //MAIN CLASS
+            FactoryPastternMainClass {
+            psvm(string[] args){
+            ProfessionFactory professionFactory = new ProfessionFactory();
+            Profession doc = professionFactory.getProfession("Doctor");
+            doc.print();
+            }

+            }

 #Java 8 Features

 #1 Why Java 8 ?
 Main agenda behind java 8